FarmBot-Docs/farmbot-genesis/v1.6/assembly/tools.md

 * toc
 {:toc}

-FarmBot Genesis kits come with four tools to cover the basics of food production, as well as two toolbays, a seed bin, and two seed trays.
+FarmBot Genesis kits come with five tools to cover the basics of food production, as well as multiple toolbays and various seed containers.
 The following documentation pages explain how to assemble and install all of these tools and more.

 ![tools in toolbays](_images/tools_in_toolbays.jpg)

 {%
 include callout.html